GridProtectionAlliance/SIMProx/README.md

 #### Initializing SNMP Proxy Host

-Make sure the SIMProx Manager application is open With the `SNMPHOST!PROCESS` adapter selected in the adapter list at the bottom of the page.
+Make sure the SIMProx Manager application is open with the `SNMPHOST!PROCESS` adapter selected in the adapter list at the bottom of the page.
 Click the `Initialize` button and confirm the initialize action by clicking `Yes`.
 This operation will restart the `SNMP Proxy Host` adapter applying any updated argument settings and reloading any changes from the primary XML configuration file.

 > Always make sure any changes are saved before initializing as the initialization process reads from the database configuration.
 Note that the adapter can also be reinitialized from the SIMProx Console application using the `initialize SNMPHOST!PROCESS` command.